LePeanutButter/sysadmin-network-architecture/pt-topologies/README.md

 - Hands-on validation of **protocol encapsulation, service resolution, and inter-domain communication.**
 - Reinforcement of **structured cabling knowledge** aligned with TIA/EIA standards.

+## Application Layer, Base Platform, and Network Layer Protocols

+This section documents the **Packet Tracer simulations** developed for the _Application Layer, Base Platform, and Network Layer Protocols_ lab.
+The objective was to implement and validate a routed network using **static routing**, IPv4 addressing, and secure router configuration, ensuring reliable communication between multiple local and remote networks connected through a serial WAN link.

+Two independent implementations were created by different group members, each following the same planned topology and configuration methodology.
+This parallel development allowed for verification of consistency, correctness, and proper network operation.

+### Overview

+Two Packet Tracer files were developed, each representing a complete and functional implementation of the routing scenario:

+1. **Santiago’s Routing Implementation**
+   Filename: `santiago-routing-implementation.pkt`
+   This file contains the full configuration of routers and end devices, including physical connectivity, IPv4 addressing, interface descriptions, security settings, static routes, and WAN serial link configuration.
+Connectivity between all networks is validated through ICMP testing.

+2. **Natalia’s Routing Implementation**
+   Filename: `natalia-routing-implementation.pkt`
+   This file represents an independent implementation of the same topology.
+It includes equivalent router configurations, static routing logic, serial communication setup, and verification of end-to-end connectivity across multiple IPv4 networks.

+### Network Design Summary

+Both implementations follow the same logical design principles:

+- End devices are connected to routers using **copper straight-through cables**.
+- Routers are interconnected using a **serial DCE/DTE link** to simulate WAN communication.
+- Each LAN is assigned a unique IPv4 network and default gateway.
+- **Static routes** are configured on each router to enable communication with non-directly connected networks.

+Interface descriptions are applied consistently to improve readability and maintenance, and configurations are saved to startup memory to ensure persistence after device restarts.

+### Actions Performed

+- **Physical Topology Implementation:**
+  PCs were connected to routers using appropriate Ethernet cabling, and routers were interconnected via a serial link.
+Console access was used for initial device configuration.

+- **Router Base Configuration:**
+  Hostnames, messages of the day (MOTD), console and VTY passwords, privileged EXEC security, and usability enhancements such as disabling domain lookup were applied.

+- **Interface Configuration:**
+  IPv4 addresses, subnet masks, and interface descriptions were configured on all GigabitEthernet and Serial interfaces.
+Serial interfaces were enabled and synchronized using clock rate configuration where required.

+- **Static Routing Configuration:**
+  Static routes were added on each router to define paths to remote networks, either by specifying the next-hop IP address or the outgoing interface, depending on the design.

+- **End Device Configuration:**
+  PCs were manually assigned IPv4 addresses, subnet masks, and default gateways according to their respective LANs.

+- **Connectivity Verification:**
+  Network functionality was validated using ICMP ping tests between local and remote hosts, confirming correct routing and full inter-network communication.

+### Results and Learning Outcomes

+- Successful deployment of **static routing** across multiple interconnected IPv4 networks.
+- Correct configuration of **router security**, interface documentation, and IP addressing.
+- Functional **serial WAN communication** between routers using DCE/DTE configuration.
+- Verified **end-to-end connectivity** between all PCs in the topology.
+- Reinforced understanding of **Application Layer interaction**, **Base Platform configuration**, and **Network Layer routing behavior** within a Cisco Packet Tracer environment.

 ## Integration and Operation of LAN/WLAN Infrastructures and Application Layer Services

 This section documents the **Packet Tracer simulations** developed for the _Integration and Operation of LAN/WLAN Infrastructures and Application Layer Services_ lab.
 The goal was to implement **complex wired and wireless networks**, configure VLANs, DHCP services, and wireless security, and verify connectivity, traffic flow, and loop prevention across all devices.